open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 wouldn't need to invest more to re-do something that was already done, and we could more easily build on top of other people's knowledge to create an interconnected and global network of human knowledge.
-Just like knowledge mobilization, this resource-sharing strategy also enhances inclusion by promoting knowledge exchanges between equity-seeking, underrepresented or excluded groups, and by "reducing inequalities in access to scientific development, infrastructures and capabilities among different countries and
+Just like knowledge mobilization, Open Scholarship also enhances inclusion by promoting knowledge exchanges between equity-seeking, underrepresented or excluded groups, and by "reducing inequalities in access to scientific development, infrastructures and capabilities among different countries and